List of Alex Rider characters: Herod Sayle

 MI6 blackmails Ian Rider's nephew, Alex Rider, into investigating Sayle.
 Alex investigates the plant and its operations and soon discovers Sayle's plan.
 Alex later reaches the Stormbreaker opening ceremony, and stops the Prime Minister from activating the Stormbreakers, at the same time injuring Sayle in the left arm and shoulder; however, Sayle escapes.

 At the end of the book, after debriefing with Mrs. Jones and Alan Blunt, Alex takes a taxi home, only to discover that the driver is Sayle.
 Sayle takes Alex at gunpoint to the top of a building.
 He is about to shoot Alex but Yassen Gregorovich climbs out of a helicopter and shoots Sayle, killing him, as Sayle had become "an embarrassment" to SCORPIA.
 Surprisingly, Gregorovich lets Alex live (he claims there were no instructions for him in regard to Alex) and flies the helicopter away.

 Sayle's dislike of the UK, and especially the British schoolchildren and Prime Minister, is a strong contrast to Winston Yu, the antagonist of Snakehead, who is obsessed with Britain and liked being brought up in a British public school (in his case, Harrow).
 He was only ever bullied on one occasion (the bully was then assassinated by his mother).

 In the film adaptation of Stormbreaker, Herod Sayle was portrayed by Mickey Rourke.
 Herod's nationality was changed to American, and his name changed to Darrius.
 Also in the movie, Darrius grew up in a trailer park somewhere in California and was sent to be educated in Britain because his mother won a million dollars in the state lottery.

 In a First News interview, Anthony Horowitz revealed that Sayle's name is derived from the Christmas Harrods sale.
 While not specifically stated by Horowitz, Herod may also be an allusion to the Massacre of the Innocents for the nature of his master plan.

 His objective of killing British schoolchildren with a virus is very similar to Rothman's.

+He is described in the novel as being short, bald, stocky, and grey-eyed, while the film portrayal is tall, well-built, tanned, and has long hair.